Xtra-Computing/thundersvm/README.md

 FAQ:
 ------
 1. How can I use the source code?<br>
 <b>A</b>: Download the repository and then issue "make" command under the fold where our Makefile is located.
 After the command is completed, you will see a binary file named "mascot" in the "bin" folder.
-To start playing it, run the "run.sh" script.
-The dataset shown in run.sh is available <a href="http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html">here</a> in LibSVM site.
+To start playing with it, run the "run.sh" script.
+The datasets shown in run.sh are available <a href="http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html">here</a> in LibSVM site.

 2. What is the format of the input file?<br>
 <b>A</b>: The file format is the same as the format of files in LibSVM site.

 3. Does this version support the Windows OS?<br>
-<b>A</b>: No. However, the code should work on Windows OS, although we have tested it on Windows.
+<b>A</b>: No. However, the code should work on Windows OS, although we haven't tested it on Windows.

 4. Do I have to install an SSD if I want to use GPU-SVM?<br>
 <b>A</b>: No. GPU-SVM works fine with HDDs, although SSDs would help improve the efficiency.